Kuber144/SIH_Hackathon_-coders/README.md

 <hr>

 This project mentions information about different kinds of schemes offered by the government based on disabilities.<br>
-It also mentions national trusts and other schemes offered by the government.<br>
+It also mentions information about national trusts and other schemes offered by the government.<br>

 On the home page the user is shown simple options which mention what information about which disability clicking on the button will show.

-On the main division the page shows clickable buttons to the following disabilities: -
+The main division shows the following options: -
 <ul>
 <li>Autism Spectrum Disorder</li>
 <li>Blindness</li>